Last year it was about Nyah.

 Our family grew up with the stories of him running.
 First in his younger days, when running was only being done by a few crazy individuals, and it was common to have less than 10 entries in a marathon field.

 And after us kids came along, he continued running.
-There are pictures in the family photo album of Dad, crossing the finishing lines of event, holding onto at least one of us 3 kids.
+There are pictures in the family photo album of Dad, crossing the finishing lines of any number of events, holding onto at least one of us 3 kids.

 But he has a different way of describing the feeling of running, in his own desert dry humorous way that he has.

 “…. it’s like banging your head against a brick wall. .. it feels best when you stop..”

 My Dad and I don’t always agree on everything but we do both understand running … and he taught me the value of family… it is definitely because of him I know what it means to be a good dad.